 If you collect 1000 blankets, who will you give them to and how will you get them where they need to be?
 Are blankets what are really needed?
-The only way to answer these questions is to have good plan with plenty of support in place before your start your project.
+The only way to answer these questions is to have a good plan with plenty of support in place BEFORE you start your project.
 This will ensure that your efforts to make a difference will be successful and sustainable.

-Unsolicited donated goods such as used clothing, miscellaneous household items, and mixed or perishable foodstuffs require agencies to redirect their valuable resources away from providing relief services.
+Contact organizations that are able to accept goods BEFORE you start collecting items.
+Organizations have different needs at different times during disaster recovery efforts.
+Unsolicited donated goods such as used clothing, household items, and mixed foodstuff require agencies to redirect their valuable resources away from providing relief services.
 They will have to sort, package, transport, warehouse, and distribute items that may not even meet the needs of disaster survivors.

 Find reputable local organizations to support

 The best way to help in disaster areas is to support relief organizations that are already established in the area.